 Several factors facilitate dialog and pave the way for a more precise, relevant estimate:

 Business details and technical details are equally important.
 If the team clarifies your business goals and understands why you initiate the project, they will identify a more direct, faster path to your target market.

 Although clients are sometimes reluctant to disclose their startup budgets, knowing often means parties can reach the best possible agreement.
-When the team knows about budget constraints, it provides good-better-best scenarios on software development.
+When the team knows about budget constraints, it provides good-better-best scenarios for software development.
 Startups launch with manageable trade-offs.

 In startup development, the team often works on a project without having finalized requirements.
-In this case, a general estimate is possible which becomes more precise as the team introduces more functionality.
+In this case, a general estimate is possible, which becomes more precise as the team introduces more functionality.

 Yes, IT Craft is confident in estimates.
 Here is why: